SwiftcordApp/Swiftcord/README.md

 > A completely native Discord client for macOS built 100% in
 > Swift and SwiftUI

+## ⚠️ Bug stopping loading from ever completing:

+I've identified a bug that might stop the loading from fully completing the first time you open the app.
+If you encounter an issue where the loading progress gets stuck forever on "Loading channels", run `defaults write com.cryptoalgo.swiftcord lastSelectedGuild <guild ID of a guild you are in>` to fix it. **This is just a temporary fix**, I'll fix it when I have the time to (soon).

 This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
 Look below for a bunch of screenshots!